Dash, Tidepool Loop, Horizon: the Future of Omnipod

 “We just fundamentally agreed with the premise of interoperability, and we believe our job is to make our Omnipod the best delivery system, but people should be able to use whatever sensor and whatever other information that they want to and can,” Petrovic said.

 An important distinction between Tidepool Loop and Horizon is that the algorithm for Loop will be on your iPhone, and you will need to be in range of your iPhone for looping functionality.
-The algorithm for Horizon is on the pods themselves, and that loop therapy will function even when out of range of your PDM or smartphone device.
+The algorithm for Horizon is on the pods themselves, and that loop therapy will function even when out of range of your personal diabetes manager (PDM) or smartphone device.

 Perhaps the biggest news from Insulet out of ADA 2019 was the positive trial results regarding the Omnipod Horizon Hybrid Closed-Loop System.
-The study demonstrated that the system improved glycemic control and was safe for up to four days of use in children as young as two with T1D.
+The study demonstrated that the system improved glycemic control and was safe for up to four days of use in children as young as 2 with type 1 diabetes (T1D).

-Dr. Greg Forlenza, a pediatric endocrinologist who serves as the Assistant Professor of Pediatrics at the Barbara Davis Center for Diabetes, has conducted several Horizon studies, and discussed the results at ADA: “This is a 48 to 72 hour house and hotel study.
+Dr. Greg Forlenza, a pediatric endocrinologist who serves as the assistant professor of Pediatrics at the Barbara Davis Center for Diabetes, has conducted several Horizon studies, and discussed the results at ADA: “This is a 48 to 72 hour house and hotel study.
 Participants were two to six years old with A1C of less than 10%.
-As I said, the parents stayed in the house with the kids to help deal with separation anxiety… We were comparing standard therapy to hybrid closed-loop therapy and what we saw here was that… the percent time of target range was significantly improved from their home period from 55% to 73%, and their mean glucose was significantly improved; 172 to 148.”
+As I said, the parents stayed in the house with the kids to help deal with separation anxiety… We were comparing standard therapy to hybrid closed-loop therapy and what we saw here was that… the percent time of target range was significantly improved from their home period from 55% to 73%, and their mean glucose was significantly improved; 9.6 to 8.2 mmol/L172 to 148 mg/dL.”

 Horizon is expected to launch in the second half of 2020, and will launch with compatibility as an app on some Samsung phones, meaning users will no longer have to carry a PDM.
 There will be a locked-down PDM option as well for patients who either do not have a compatible phone or would prefer a separate PDM.

-The system has been tested at set points between 120-150 mg/dL, and Dr. Forlenza said the hope is they will be able to go as low as 110 mg/dL.
-The system also has a hypoglycemia protect mode to minimize hypoglycemia during things like exercise, illness, and other circumstances where patients would be very cautious about going too low.
+The system has been tested at set points between 6.7-8.3 mmol/L120-150 mg/dL, and Dr. Forlenza said the hope is they will be able to go as low as 6.1 mmol/L110 mg/dL.
+The system also has a hypoglycemia protect mode to minimize hypoglycemia during things like exercise, illness and other circumstances where patients would be very cautious about going too low.